kermitt2/delft/Readme.md

 > python3 grobidTagger.py citation --fold-count=10 train_eval

-(To be completed)
+The `--input` parameter can provide specify the data be used in case of `train` or `train_eval`.

-The evaluation of a model can be performed calling
+The evaluation of a model can be performed with `eval`:

 > python3 grobidTagger.py citation eval --input evaluation_data

+in this case (holdout scenario) the whole `evaluation_data` is used to test the model.

 #### Insult recognition